sudo-project/sudo/docs/TROUBLESHOOTING.md

 > site you may be interested in sudo's LDAP sudoers support, see
 > [README.LDAP.md](../README.LDAP.md) and the sudoers.ldap manual.

-#### I don't run sendmail, does this mean that I cannot use sudo?
+#### I don't run sendmail, can I still use sudo?

-> No, you just need to disable mailing with a line like:
+> Yes, you just need to disable mailing with a line like:

     Defaults !mailerpath